 |Best For||– People who already have government-backed loans and would like to see if they qualify for additional assistance|

-You must also meet certain credit score minimums and income limits, as well as home type and location rules.
-Income limits are detailed below.
+You must also meet certain credit score minimums and income limits, as well as the home type and location rules.
+Income limits are detailed below:

-For new mortgages, the maximum home purchase price is $453,100 and you’d have to use the loan to finance a single-family detached home, a duplex, condominium or townhouse.
-If you qualify, you can get a 30-year-fixed-rate loan through a participating lender with up to a 5% grant to cover down payments and closing costs.
+For new mortgages, the maximum home purchase price is $647,200 and you’d have to use the loan to finance a single-family detached home, a duplex, a condominium or a townhouse.
+If you qualify, you can get a 30-year-fixed-rate loan through a participating lender.

 - Mortgages can be complicated contracts when you consider factors like closing costs and PMI.
 To help you gauge the real cost, we’ve developed our mortgage calculator.
 You can also use our “How much house can I afford?” tool to help you get a better grasp of what you can manage.